somnambulist-tech/api-bundle/docs/api_controller.md

 * offset(Request $request, int $limit = null) - returns the offset if not using pages
 * nullOrValue(ParameterBag $request, array $fields, string $class = null, bool $subNull = false) - returns null or a value

+__Note:__ from 3.6.0 `somnambulist/form-request-bundle` is part of the requirements, and form requests are the preferred method of handling request data.
+See the docs on [form-request-bundle](https://github.com/somnambulist-tech/form-request-bundle) for more details on usage.
+As an additional benefit, form requests will be automatically documented by the `OpenApiGenerator` (if it is used).

 ### nullOrValue

 `nullOrValue` allows pulling a value from a `ParameterBag` or null, while optionally returning